synaplasticity/fbprop/README.md

 * Column a: Label: 'ds' Data: Date
 * Column b: Label: 'y' Data: Count

+*The notebooks already have datasets defined this way and they are available in ds folder*

 ##### TODO : Automate the above steps